WordPress/gutenberg/platform-docs/docs/intro.md

 ## Setup vite to use JSX and @wordpress/element as a pragma

 We're going to be using JSX to write our UI and components.
-So one of the first step we need to do is to configure our build tooling properly to be able to do so.
+So one of the first steps we need to do is to configure our build tooling properly to be able to do so.

 If you're using vite, you can create a `vite.config.js` file at the root of your application and paste the following content: